treasure-data/serverengine/README.md

                   +----------+    +-----------+
 ```

-Note that network servers (which listen sockets) shouldn't use live restart because it causes "Address already in use" error.
-Instead, simply use `worker_type=process` configuration and send `USR1` to restart only workers.
-USR1 signal doesn't restart server (by default.
-See also `restart_server_process` parameter).
-Restarting workers don't wait for completion of all running workers.
+Note that network servers (which listen sockets) shouldn't use live restart because it causes "Address already in use" error at the server process.
+Instead, simply use `worker_type=process` configuration and send `USR1` to restart workers instead of the server.
+It restarts a worker without waiting for shutdown of the other workers.
+This way doesn't cause downtime because server process doesn't close listening sockets and keeps accepting new clients (See also `restart_server_process` parameter if necessary).

 ### Dynamic configuration reloading